IBM-Bluemix-Docs/node/index.md

 # Getting started tutorial

 The following tutorial walks you through the steps to build, run locally, and deploy a Node.js app by using {{site.data.keyword.cloud_notm}} provided tools.
 You can use the [{{site.data.keyword.dev_cli_long}}](https://console.bluemix.net/docs/cloudnative/dev_cli.html#add-cli) on the command line or the web-based [{{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}](https://console.bluemix.net/developer/appservice/dashboard) as shown in the following tutorial steps.
 By using either of these methods, you can generate a production-ready Node.js application in just minutes.

+Make sure that you are using the latest Node.js LTS release.

 ## Creating a Node.js app
 {: #create_project}